Reading Time: 6 minutes

 ARFID Treatment for Adults

 People often think of selective eating disorder being something that largely affects children, but this isn’t true.
 Traumatic or significant events can happen at any time in our lives which affect our approach to food and eating.
 Adults can suffer from ARFID just as children can.
-It is a disorder that often starts from childhood and lingers on into adulthood, unless effective help is sought.
-Mona Hansen offers effective CBT treatment for ARFID, bringing relief from the oppressive constraints of food phobias while addressing the underlying causes.
+It is a disorder that often starts in childhood and lingers on into adulthood unless effective help is sought.
+Mona Hansen offers effective treatment for ARFID using multiple methods including clinical hypnotherapy and CBT treatment bringing relief from the oppressive constraints of food phobias while addressing the underlying causes.

-Mona Hansen effectively treats selective eating disorder in adults to bring relief from the oppressive constraints of food phobias.
+Mona Hansen effectively treats ARFID in adults and children to bring relief from the oppressive constraints of food phobias.

 ARFID Treatment for Children